matrix-org/matrix-spec-proposals/specification/modules/account_data.rst

 .. _module:account_data:

-Clients can store their config on their homeserver.
-This config will be synced between different devices and can persist across installations on a particular device.
+Clients can store custom config data for their account on their homeserver.
+This account data will be synced between different devices and can persist across installations on a particular device.
+Users may only view the account data for their own account

-The config may be either global or scoped to a particular rooms.
+The account_data may be either global or scoped to a particular rooms.

 Events
 ------

-The client recieves the config as a event in the ``account_data`` sections of a v2 /sync.
+The client recieves the account data as events in the ``account_data`` sections of a v2 /sync.

 These events can also be received in a v1 /events response or in the